LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 Note that these descriptive statistics are only about our sample; we actually want to make inferences about our population of interest -- all males and females in England and Wales.
 So, we use inferential statistics; our observation of a difference between means prompts us to test whether this difference is an actual difference, or if it is attributed to chance.

-Hence, our hypothesis is that, in the population, there is a difference in the mean level for fear of crime for males compared to said levels for females.
+Hence, our hypothesis is that, in the population, there is a difference in the mean level of fear of crime for males compared to said levels for females.

 <!-- What we want then is a **difference-in-means** estimator.
 That is, we want to estimate the difference in means between the two groups in our population, from our sample.
 For this, we can use two-sample tests, based on a difference in means estimator to investigate our null hypothesis that the means are equal between the two populations.  -->

 Our non-directional hypothesis has to do with our research question of whether there is a difference in the amount of fear of crime between males and females.
-We test our hypothesis using the **t-test**, which relies on Student's *t* distribution.
+As one of our variables of interest is binary, categorical and the other, numeric, we test our hypothesis using the **t-test**, which relies on Student's *t* distribution.

 <br>